Meet the IATEFL SIGs

 LASIG promotes the development of learner autonomy by exploring how to put students in charge of their own learning.
 We seek to address the interests and needs of students, teachers, learning advisers, teacher educators, and researchers who are interested in autonomy in language learning and all that it implies.
 Through our webinars, events, and publications we provide a forum for discussion and opportunities to network at local, national and international levels

-LTSIG has been focusing on the use of technology in language teaching for over 30 years.
-It focuses on all aspects of technology used by teachers and students from online tools, computer-mediated communication, corpora and mobile technologies.
-Although there have been many changes in this field over these years, we remain committed to looking into, describing, and critically analysing the latest learning technologies in the field of language teaching and learning in terms of tools and apps, but mostly their pedagogically-sound application.
+LTSIG has been focusing on the use of technology in language teaching for over 40 years.
+It explores all aspects of technology used by teachers and students, from online tools and computer-mediated communication to corpora, mobile technologies, and now, the rapidly evolving field of Artificial Intelligence.
+As we navigate this dynamic landscape, we are also increasingly aware of the importance of sustainable practices in educational technology.
+Although the tools have changed over the years, we remain committed to examining, describing, and critically analysing the latest developments in language learning technologies—not only in terms of tools and apps, but especially through their pedagogically-sound and environmentally-conscious application.

 Coordinated by Maria Diakou